Okwawu United S.C.: History

 Kwahu United (as then known) qualified for the national middle league in 1978.
 In 1979, Mr E.O.
 Boateng became the chairman of the club and as part of the measures instituted by his administration, moved the team to Accra under coach Jim Amoah.
 The resignation of some eight players at this crucial stage of the club's growth denied the team the opportunity to qualify for the elite league.
 Nonetheless, the club now re-christened OKWAWU UNITED qualified for the national first division in 1981.

 The year also marked a turning point in the administration of the club, when the management created the BOARD OF DIRECTORS, of prominent Kwahu citizens and businessmen to serve as financiers.

 Changes In Administration

 In 1982, Alhaji Mohammed Kwame Osei, described as the PIVOT OF OKWAWU UNITED resigned as vice-chairman while remaining as founder.

 In December 1983, Mr Emmanuel Ofori Boateng also resigned as Executive Chairman to be replaced by Mr. G.K.
 Abankwa as Interim Chairman.
 In 1984, Mr R.K.
 Appiah of Kwapaco limited was elected Executive Chairman for a 3-year term in line with dictates of the clubs's constitution.

 The club is registered with the Registrar General Department as a limited liability company by guarantee.

-Club Logo (Crest) and Its Colors

-The club uses the three traditional colors (Red, White and Yellow) and a symbol of the traditional stool embedded in the crest.

-RED: represents our fearsomeness and bravely in fighting to the latter on the pitch.

-WHITE: stands for victory in peace by crowing efforts made on the playing field.

-YELLOW: defines our wealth as people highly industrious in entrepreneur skills.

-SYMBOL: represents the unity and power as a traditional area.